 Based on descriptors for wrinkles, we should love them.
 They can always be counted on to show up.
 They run deep or shallow, so they would ordinarily be welcome in any social setting, and they're persistent.
 But nevertheless, wrinkles can be a serious bummer.

-And on top of all this, wrinkles don't go away easily—and the fact is especially true if you're solely looking for help through over-the-counter remedies.
-That's why we're interested in tretinoin, a wrinkle-fighting ingredient that has a much more straightforward description.
+Unfortunately, wrinkles don't go away easily, especially if you're relying on over-the-counter remedies.
+That's why we're interested in tretinoin, a prescription, wrinkle-fighting ingredient that tops most others.

-In case this is the first time you're hearing about tretinoin, don't worry.
+If this is the first time you're hearing about tretinoin, don't worry.
 We asked Herrmann for all of the details on this retinoid, including which skin type sees the most benefits and how often it should be applied.
 Since tretinoin isn't an over-the-counter product, Herrmann recommends consulting with a dermatologist if you're interested in trying it for yourself.
-"The only retinoid that's over-the-counter is the third generation retinoid Differin, which has anti-inflammatory properties and can help reduce redness," she notes.
+"The only retinoid that's over-the-counter is the third-generation retinoid Differin, which has anti-inflammatory properties and can help reduce redness," she notes.